DavidLee-4032/Graph_Opt/README.md

 The code is mainly refered to Louis's code: https://github.com/louisv123/COLGE, some details are from Dai's code:https://github.com/Hanjun-Dai/graph_comb_opt, with a little personal modifier.

-I finally got a approximate ratio of 1.27 (in the worst case) and average ratio of 1.04 Better than the origin torch code and worse than the c++ code of Dai.
+I finally got an approximation ratio of 1.27 (in the worst case) and average ratio of 1.04 Better than the origin torch code and worse than the c++ code of Dai.

 ## Introduction